 - They got the wrong size

-- It was a gift and the receiver didn’t want it
+- It was a gift they didn’t want

 - There was something wrong with the product